-One of the big challenges of Salesforce test automation is keeping up with the changes that Salesforce delivers in each major release (Spring, Summer and Winter) and any other changes that get delivered in between.
-Provar spends a lot of test and engineering time to ensure that we deliver a Provar release where:
+One of the significant challenges of Salesforce test sandbox automation is keeping up with the changes that Salesforce delivers.
+In each significant release (Spring, Summer, and Winter) and any other changes that get delivered in between.
+Provar spends a lot of testing and engineering time to ensure that we deliver a Provar release where:

 - Provar is compatible with every new Salesforce release

 - Is available when you start testing with the Salesforce sandbox preview

 - Lets you focus on testing new functionality and not updating existing tests to work with the latest Salesforce changes.

 - Salesforce manages and evolves the page renderer for a Salesforce page.
 The developer doesn’t control how the source is rendered.